KPI Tree

 Semantic layer sync loading

-Most tools treat your warehouse as a compute engine that gets hammered with every user interaction.
-KPI Tree treats it as a data source: one query per metric on a schedule, everything else runs off-warehouse, so you can focus on what no dashboard can deliver.
+Most tools treat your cluster as a compute engine that gets hammered on every interaction.
+KPI Tree treats it as a source: metrics sync on a schedule rather than on every click, and everything downstream runs in its own engine, so it can build the accountability layer above the data that no warehouse or BI tool provides.

 Other tools query Redshift every time someone opens a dashboard or changes a filter.
-KPI Tree syncs each metric once and computes correlations, comparisons, causality, and outlier detection in its own engine.
-Your warehouse bill stays flat while the number of people engaging with data grows.
+KPI Tree syncs each metric once on a schedule and computes comparisons, correlations, significance tests, and outlier detection in its own engine.
+Your cluster bill stays flat and your WLM queues stay clear while the number of people engaging with the data grows.

 Common questions

 Your cluster endpoint (hostname), port (default 5439), and database name.
-The region is auto-detected from the endpoint.
+The AWS region is parsed from the endpoint automatically.
 You then choose either password authentication or IAM authentication.
-SSL mode defaults to "require" on every connection.
+SSL mode defaults to require on every connection, with verify-ca and verify-full available.

-The setup wizard creates a dedicated Redshift user with a default username of KPITREE and auto-generates a 25-character password.
-Credentials are stored encrypted.
-You can customise the username and password if you prefer.
+The setup wizard creates a dedicated Redshift user, default username KPITREE, and auto-generates a 25-character password.
+Credentials are stored encrypted and the connection uses SSL mode require.
+You can customise the username and password if you prefer, and the grants are SELECT-only on the schemas you choose.

-KPI Tree uses the AWS get_cluster_credentials API to obtain temporary database credentials.
-This is for provisioned clusters.
-You can authenticate with an IAM role, or provide an AWS access key ID and secret access key directly.
-No long-lived database password is required.
+KPI Tree calls the AWS get_cluster_credentials API to obtain temporary database credentials that are valid for one hour, so no long-lived database password is stored.
+This path is built for provisioned clusters.
+You can authenticate with an IAM role ARN, let it be auto-detected, or provide an AWS access key ID and secret access key directly.

-A read-only user with SELECT access on the schemas containing your metric data.
-The setup wizard generates the exact SQL to create this user and apply the grants.
+A read-only user with SELECT access on the schemas that contain your metric data, and nothing else.
+The setup wizard generates the exact SQL to create the user and apply the grants, so the connection can read the tables your metrics need and can never write to the cluster.

-KPI Tree queries your warehouse on a schedule and processes aggregated results in its own engine.
+KPI Tree queries your cluster on a schedule and processes aggregated daily results in its own engine.
 Raw row-level data is not persisted outside your environment.
-All Redshift security controls, including IAM policies and schema-level grants, remain fully enforced.
+All Redshift security controls, including IAM policies, SSL requirements, and schema-level grants, remain fully enforced on every query.

 Your Redshift data is ready.
 Make sure your team acts on it.